Kintetsu 5800 series: Overview

 Perpendicular seating has long been provided on long-distance services on the Osaka and Nagoya lines.
 In previous Kintetsu 2600 series trainsets and related counterparts, fixed perpendicular seats were a common feature on these services.
 However, passengers complained about their lack of comfort.

 In the early to mid-1990s, the railway began experimenting with seats that could change between longitudinal (perimeter) and transverse (row) seating configurations.
 In January 1996, A 4-car 2600 series set would be retrofitted with rotating seats.
 During peak hours, the seats would be configured in the transverse configuration and then switch to longitudinal configuration during off-peak hours.
 By March of that year, the experiment was deemed a success and the feature would be implemented onto trains being ordered for the long-distance services.

 The 5800 series trainsets would enter service in 1998 on the Osaka and Nagoya lines.
 One 4-car train and seven 6-car trains would be produced.
 These would also be the last trainsets to feature the signature conventional body design introduced in 1984, as Kintetsu would switch to a new body and livery starting with the 21 series introduced in 2000.

 The series is the first to be delivered with rotating longitudinal/transverse seating.
 Other private railways such as Tobu, Keikyu, Keio, and Seibu would later implement rotating longitudinal/transverse seating on future rolling stock additions.

 As of 2021, the seat configuration on all Kintetsu trains equipped with rotating seats is dependent on the line and time of day.

 Formations

 As of 1 April 2016, the fleet consists of seven six-car sets and one four-car set, formed as follows.

 Four-car set

 The lone four-car set is allocated to Tomiyoshi Depot.

 Six-car sets

 Six-car sets are allocated to Koan Depot and Saidaiji Depot, each with three sets.

 Interior

+Special liveries

+In 2014, to commemorate the 100th anniversary of the Nara Line's opening, set DH02 received a "History Train" livery inspired by the DeBo 1 series railcars originally used on the line.
+It carried this livery until February 2025.